 It didn't take long before I was in a trance state.
 This time it felt much deeper than my second experience, although not anywhere close to the first hypnosis trance that I experienced onstage in the 70's.

 The truth of the matter is, somehow I think that I remember the second hypnosis session perhaps the best of all, because at the time it felt like a light hypnosis session to me, however there are things from that particular session that I don't remember at all, so that has to account for something.

-Maybe the reason I don't remember the third session as well is because I was in a slightly deeper trance, or maybe because this session was simply more mundane, with only one message to focus on, stop smoking cigarettes.
+I would assume that the reason I don't remember the third session as well is because I was in a slightly deeper trance, or perhaps this session was simply more mundane, with only one message to focus on, stop smoking cigarettes.

 If I had to really think about it hard and compare the last two hypnosis sessions, it's really hard to assess which was the deeper session.
 I guess I could say I remember parts of each of those sessions fairly evenly, however, the biggest thing to me is that I have very little to no memory of the very first hypnosis session, which was by far the deepest trance state of the three.

 That to me is very interesting and quite telling about hypnosis.

 Oh, and by the way...
 I did stop smoking cigarettes after the third session - immediately.

 I have had three experiences with hypnosis... and all three were different from the other.